AlexStoskyi/Skill/README.md

 ## GitHub Actions

-In this template, we use GitHub Actions to run all the tests and then deploy the report in the `reports` branch.
+In this reposetori, we use GitHub Actions to run all the tests and then deploy the report in the `reports` branch.

+## Features

+- Flexible Tech Stack: TypeScript and Playwright provide a modern approach to test automation.
+- Automatic Report Deployment: Playwright reports are easily accessible through CI/CD integration.
+- Simple Test Execution: Clearly structured commands for both headless and headed modes.

+#### If you have any questions or suggestions, feel free to create new Issues in the repository.
+Happy testing! 🚀